Megan is a cat owner and writer who enjoys researching and writing on a variety of topics.

 - Changes at Home: A move, a new baby, a new pet—any change at home can cause changes in your cat's behavior.

 - Fear or Provocation: A cat may bite if they feel threatened.

 - Basic Needs Not Being Met: If you don't maintain your cat's routines and meet their basic needs, they may bite you.

 What Factors Affect a Cat’s Tendency to Bite?

 Cats may bite for many reasons.
 Below are some of the primary causes that will make a cat more prone to bite:

-Cats are sensitive to their owner's emotions.
-True to the saying “copy-cat,” cats tend to mimic their owner’s moods.
-Another study saw cat asking sad when their owners appeared sad, and happy when their owner appeared happy.
+Cats are sensitive to their owners' emotions.
+True to the saying “copy-cat,” cats tend to mimic their owners' moods.
+Another study showed cats acting sad when their owners appeared sad and happy when their owners appeared happy.
 It is no surprise, then, that cats may display more aggressive behavior if that kind of behavior is what they observe from their owner.
 Likewise, frequently yelling at your cat as a means of discipline can cause them to become defensive and more likely to bite.